KevinTyrrell/AdvancedJSObjects/README.md

 })();
 ```

-Calling `Machine.hasInstance(...)` and `Engine.hasInstance(...)` will both result in `true`.
+Calling `Machine.hasInstance(...)` and `Engine.hasInstance(...)` will both return `true` for objects returned by `Engine.new`.
 Instances created by `Engine` are now in fact `Machine` objects.
 However there is still no sense of `protected` members or `protected static` class members.
-This method is still too primitive.
+This implementation is still too primitive.

 ## Protected Static
 ##### (Subclassing cont.)
 (Attempt #3)
-At this point I felt like I was missing something obvious.
-I thought of the superclasses' constructor and `protected static` class members as unrelated topics.

-Then it hit me, subclassing is essentially three simple things:
+At the most fundamental level, what happens in high level languages when you create a new class which extends another class?
+What could take place behind the scenes?
+Surely it's not as simple as just passing a constructor to the subclass.

+After enough thought, I could really only think of three things that take place when subclassing:
 * Access to the `protected static` members of all superclasses
 * Access to the superclasses' constructor
-* Access to the `public` and `protected` members of objects
+* Access to the `protected` members of objects

-Those first two **are actually the same thing** in this context.
-This is because *constructors are static members*.
-So it's not like a superclass hands you their `public` members, `protected` members, and their constructor.
-The constructor IS a `public`/`protected` member.
-What this means is `extend` should not return the `protected` constructor of the super class.
-It should return the `protected static` class members which *INCLUDE* the constructor.
+How could the `extend()` function we are designing implement those three things in a nice manner?

+Well, if you think about it, the first and second points *are part of the same thing*.
+Constructors *are* `static` members of a class.
+So if you have a special constructor only for subclasses, that's just a `protected static` member.

+`Protected static` fields [are often considered to be an anti-pattern](https://stackoverflow.com/questions/24289070/why-we-should-not-use-protected-static-in-java), but they will be what `extend()` returns.

 ###### Machine.js
 ```javascript